 Characteristics of eggplants

 Eggplants (melongena Solanum) are plants from India where they were cultivated for over 4000 years.
-I reach Europe through Spain where he had been taken by the Arabs.
+They reach Europe through Spain where they had been taken by the Arabs.
 They have an edible fruit.

 It was initially considered a fruit of very bad reputation, because they thought that their consumption produced insanity, to the point that Linnaeus (famous botanical) named it Solanum insanum but later upheld by the current scientific name.